ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-and.md

 Previously, we discussed why there are at least [twelve notes]({{ "" | relative_url }}{% post_url 2020-11-01-the-circle-of %}) in Western music, and why they [suffice]({{ "" | relative_url }}{% post_url 2020-11-02-temperament-compromising-consonances %}).
 In a nutshell, the selection of twelve notes prioritizes the ability to play perfect fifths, and the choice of temperament compromises this with the ability to play other consonant intervals.

-In today's post we look for such consonances approximated by these 12 notes.
-It is clear that not all 12 intervals are consonant: This corresponds with the fact that slamming a piano with random notes does not sound good, and why despite all of the combinatorial possibilities, simultaneous notes in classical music almost always stem from canonical chords and triads.
+Today, we look for such consonances approximated by these 12 notes.
+Not all 12 intervals will be consonant: This corresponds with the fact that slamming a piano with random notes does not sound good, and why despite enormous combinatorial possibilities, simultaneous notes in classical music almost always stem from canonical chords and triads.

 ### Justifying the intervals